warpdotdev/themes/README.md

 We have [directions on how to use this repository in our documentation.](https://docs.warp.dev/features/themes/custom-themes)

-## Create your own theme with Warp-Themes.com

-[Warp-Themes.com](https://warp-themes.com/) is a web app built entirely by community member [Torben Haack](https://twitter.com/torben_haack).
-The tool allows you to visually customize your own terminal theme with a few simple color selections, then download that theme file and have Warp load it into its theme picker.
-Please see more on how to use the app in our [Warp-Themes blog post](https://www.warp.dev/blog/create-custom-terminal-theme).

 ## Custom Background Images

 Warp supports setting background images, set the path to your background image in your themes `.yaml` file: